cogitovirus/cogitovirus.com/content/posts/20230320-open-source-data-stack-poc/index.md

 ## Summary
 I hope you will find the time to check out the repository and try out the tools on your own.
 I think it's a good starter to get some feel for those tools.
 If you are looking for a more step-by-step project, the [dbt fundementals](https://courses.getdbt.com/courses/fundamentals) course will take you through the Jaffle Shop setup I used here as a starter.
 Dagster also has plenty of examples of integration projects posted [here](https://github.com/dagster-io/dagster/tree/master/examples).

 As for me, as a next step, I would like to test how performant dbt actually is compared to PySpark and Spark on Scala.
-Another item to investigate, in terms of data quality checks, would be a tool that supplements the lack of generic tests in dbt (which only has 4, `unique`, `not_null`, `accepted_values`, and `relationships`) I would like to set something more complex for quality and profiling with PySpark and [deequ](https://github.com/awslabs/python-deequ).
+Another item to investigate, in terms of data quality checks, would be a tool that supplements the lack of generic tests in dbt (which only has 4, `unique`, `not_null`, `accepted_values`, and `relationships`).
+I would like to set something more complex for quality and profiling with PySpark and [deequ](https://github.com/awslabs/python-deequ).

 Thanks for reading and see you next time around!